Grant end dates

 You must send us an end-of-grant report when your grant ends.

-If your grant has been disrupted by the Covid-19 pandemic, please read our guidance about extending a grant.
+If your grant has been disrupted by the Covid-19 pandemic, please read our Covid-19 guidance for applicants and grantholders.

 We will only consider a request for a no-cost extension if it is to enable you to continue activities related to your original grant.
 We will not give you any more funds during an extension.